erickcouto/githubexample/README.md

 # Github Example

-A example creating a basic app using the Github API and:
+A example creating a basic Android app using the Github API and:
 * Kotlin;
 * MVP;
 * RX;